 Keep In Touch

 An especially important new years resolution inspired by travel I want to improve, is to keep in touch with those I love.
 While we’re off galavanting around the world, the days can often slip by and I know I often forget to keep those I love most up to date with what I’m doing.
 As excited as I am to share what I’ve been doing, sometimes I just never get around to it.
-Having since spent lots of time travelling, I’ve learned to get better at this, and take those few short minutes out of my day to check in with my family and friends.
+Having since spent lots of time travelling, I’ve learned to get better at this and take those few short minutes out of my day to check in with my family and friends.

-Keeping in touch with old friends can be difficult if you haven’t seen each other in a while, and the constant negotiations around when to meet up can make you wonder if you’ll ever have the chance to catch up again!
+Keeping in touch with old friends can be difficult if you haven’t seen each other in a while.
+The constant negotiations around when to meet up can make you wonder if you’ll ever have the chance to catch up again!
 But with a little perseverance, it’ll pay off and you’ll remember exactly why they’re an important part of your life.
 I try my best to check in from time to time, and strive to improve on how often I do that.
 It’s important to let those special people to me know I’m thinking of them and continue to care even when we’re not in contact, and hope they would do the same.
 Treat others as you’d like to be treated and all!

 Travelling alone can be scary.
 Travelling in any circumstance can be scary too!
 The unknown is an exhilarating concept, and one that a traveller knows how to embrace.
 The key to facing these apprehensions is the trust in yourself, your own abilities, and know that you CAN do it.